How to Calculate Forex Profit and Loss in a Standard Account Explained

 Therefore, 1 pip move for Standard lot is equivalent to $10 dollars

-Example 2: for Example if EURUSD moves from 1.2000 to 1.2050 this is equal to 50 pips - 1 pip is the 4th decimal place in the forex quote.
+Example 2: e.g. if the EUR/USD forex pair heads from 1.2000 to 1.2050 - this is equivalent to 50 pips - one pip is the 4th decimal place in the forex quote.

 The profit or loss will be: